List of Volunteer Opportunities

 Tuesdays, 10:00 a.m. – 1:30 p.m.

 This activity is for families of all ages.
 You will help set up by putting out tables and chairs, spreading out LEGOs, and getting anything else ready that is needed for that day.
 During LEGO mania you will help keep the room clean by picking up LEGOs off the floor, encouraging kids in their builds, and helping with prep for other programs as needed.
-You will not play with or build your own LEGO creations at this program.
+You WILL NOT play with or build your own LEGO creations at this program.
+Tuesday, June 17, please arrive at 9:30 a.m. for training.

 Double Digits Club